chriso/redback/README.md

 - **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length
-- **FullText** - A full text index with support for stop words, stemming and basic boolean search
 - **Queue** - A simple FIFO or LIFO queue
 - **RateLimit** - Count the number of times an event occurs over an interval.
 Can be used for IP rate limiting.
 See [this blog post](https://gist.github.com/chriso/54dd46b03155fcf555adccea822193da)
 - **BloomFilter** - A probabilistic structure used to test whether an an element exists in a set